 Assumption College Library received two notable donations from the Union Saint-Jean-Baptiste of Woonsocket, Rhode Island.
 The first was the Mallet Library Collection.
-This book collection is a unique and fascinating collection of 18th, 19th, and early 20th century works on French Canadians, Franco-Americans, and Native Americans**.
+This book collection is a unique and fascinating collection of 18th, 19th, and early 20th-century works on French Canadians, Franco-Americans, and Native Americans**.
 These materials comprised the personal library of Major Edmond Mallet (1842-1907), a Franco-American Civil War veteran from Oswego, N.Y., who served as Inspector General for Indian Affairs under President Grover Cleveland.

 This collection of 6,000 items incorporates materials relating to the French exploration and settlement of the New World, as well as rare documents relating to Native Americans.
 The dichotomous nature of the collection reflects the two primary interests of Major Mallet: his French Canadian heritage and the integration of New World settlers with existing Native American settlements.

 L'Union Saint-Jean-Baptiste d’Amérique, a society dedicated to Franco-Americans and French-Canadian ancestry, acquired the collection in 1913, six years after Major Mallet’s death.
-In March 2004, the U.S.J.B., now part of Catholic Financial Life Insurance, gifted the collection to Emmanuel d'Alzon Library in March 2004, followed by the papers and photograph collection in December 2013.
+The U.S.J.B., now part of Catholic Financial Life, gifted the library collection to Emmanuel d'Alzon Library in March 2004, followed by the papers and photograph collection in December 2013.

 Photo taken from Compte-rendu de la Seizieme Convention Nationale des Canadiens-Francais des Etats-Unis Tenue a Rutland, Vt., le 22 et le 23 Juin, 1886.